Plumsail/forms-docs/SharePoint/installation-sp.rst

 **************************************************
 In order to bind your SharePoint tenant to Plumsail account, you need to have permissions of **tenant administrator**.

-*This is only necessary for installation and we are not storing or using your credentials in any way, only to get permission for the installation.*
+.. note:: This is only necessary for installation and we are not storing or using your credentials in any way, only to get permission for the installation.

 Once you sign in to Plumsail Account, you'll need to go to Forms section.